 Practical application: Mental prayer, heartfelt thanksgiving, and conversion

-- If God manifests his glory by sharing his goodness with all of creation, and in a unique way with us, then we can greatly benefit from contemplating that truth.
-We can take to our mental pray the truths drawn above from the Catechism.
+- If God manifests his glory by sharing his goodness with all of creation, and in a unique way with us, then we can greatly benefit from contemplating this truth.
+So a first practical application is that we can take to our mental pray the truths drawn above from the Catechism.
 There are many hours of material we can consider.

 - A second application is to respond to God in wonder and thanksgiving.
 There is no better vehicle for this than the psalm we prayed at this mass with its exhortation, “Bless the LORD, O my soul.”

 - A third application is to form a determination to cooperate with God’s plan for us.
-He wants us fully alive and in possession of the beatific vision.
-Our baby steps to do this are found in our grace-inspired and grace-assisted efforts to put sin behind us and to begin to do only good.
+Ultimately, He wants us fully alive, in possession of the beatific vision.
+On our part, our baby steps to do this are found in our grace-inspired and grace-assisted efforts to put sin behind us and to begin to do only good.
 This is our conversion or transformation in Christ.

 The Homiletic Directory recommends the following Catechism points and themes for the Twenty-fourth Sunday in Ordinary Time